 In-progress grades are reported before the mid-term date of Fall and Spring terms for students in lower division (1000- and 2000-level) courses.
-Students who want to review their grades on the Student Information System should log in to the VSU Homepage at <www.valdosta.edu> and select "Registration and Advising."
+Students who want to review their grades on the Student Information System should log in to the VSU Homepage at www.valdosta.edu and select "Registration and Advising."
 Select "Login" on the Banner Homepage and enter your Web ID and PIN.
 Then select "Login" again.
 Select "Student and Financial Aid," then "Student Records," and finally "Academic Transcript."
 Those experiencing difficulties in their academic work should contact the instructor, advisor, or advising center for guidance on available options to improve their academic standing.
-Freshmen are also encouraged to contact the Director of the Office of Academic Student and Instructional Support (OASIS), Telephone 229-333-5934.
+Freshmen are also encouraged to contact the Director of the OASIS Center for Advising and First-Year Programs, telephone 229-333-5934.